 Rowley, Mass.
 First Congregational Church

-The town of Rowley and the First Congregational Church were established in 1639.
-It originally encompassed the lands that later became Georgetown, Groveland, Boxford, and Bradford.
-Many of the original inhabitants were cloth-makers from Rowley, Yorkshire, England who adhered to rather puritanical values under the guidance of their pastor, Ezekiel Rogers.
-The land that made up the town of Rowley was purchased from Newbury and Ipswich.
+The town of Rowley and its First Congregational Church were established in 1639.
+The land that made up the town of Rowley was purchased from Newbury and Ipswich, and encompassed the lands that later became Georgetown, Groveland, Boxford, and Bradford.
+Many of the original inhabitants were cloth-makers from Rowley, Yorkshire, England who adhered to puritanical values under the guidance of their pastor, Rev. Ezekiel Rogers.

 Over the years, the congregation of First Church has built a succession of meetinghouses, and now resides in its fourth building.
 The First Congregational Church of Rowley continues to serve the community today and is a member of the United Church of Christ.

 This volume, also known as "The Phillips Diary", contains early records of both the church and the community in Rowley.
 It begins with the usual meeting minutes, church covenants, and baptisms, marriages, and death lists recorded by Rev. Samuel Phillips.
 Further records include disciplinary matters, ecclesiastical councils, and other details of seventeenth-century life in the area.